The cover letter dilemma: pros and cons for job applicants

 As with many things, cover letters also come with their drawbacks.
 We have highlighted some of them here:

-• Not always read: The most significant drawback of cover letter is that they are not always read.
-Hiring Managers may only skim through cover letters and the extra effort may go unnoticed.
+• Not always read: the most significant drawback of cover letter is that they are not always read.
+Hiring managers may only skim through cover letters and the extra effort may go unnoticed.

 • Time: Crafting a genuine cover letter takes time and effort.
 If you're applying to multiple roles, this can become a significant time investment.
-It may not be worth it if you don't see a substantial benefit.

 • Subjective: The effectiveness of a cover letter is subjective.
-What one Hiring Manager appreciates, another may not.
+What one hiring manager appreciates, another may not.
 This can make it challenging to gauge the impact of your cover letter.

 So, what should you do?